Submarine aircraft carrier: Postwar studies

+In 1947, the Balao-class submarines USS Sealion (SS-315) and USS Perch (SS-313) were modified as "Submarine Transports", with an LVT hangar and an helicopter plaform, testing helicopter operations in 1956.
+The hangar and plateform were later removed and the submarines were decomissioned in the following years.

-The US Navy produced sketch designs of rather fanciful submarine aircraft carriers in 1946 and 1952.
+The US Navy also produced sketch designs of rather fanciful submarine aircraft carriers in 1946 and 1952.
 The 1946 study had a projected hull classification symbol of SSV, and was initially envisioned to carry two XA2J Super Savage bombers for strategic nuclear strike, or four F2H Banshee fighters.
 Various watertight hangar and takeoff-landing ramp configurations produced potential lengths ranging from 600 ft to 750 ft, the latter with double the aircraft for a surfaced displacement of 34,000 tons (the Russian Navy's Typhoon-class submarine, the largest ever built, is a mere 24,000 tons surfaced).
 The 1952 study was slightly more realistic, carrying three F2Y Sea Dart seaplane fighters, with a topside launching ramp for rough seas (the Sea Dart could only take off on a calm sea).
 This would still be a large submarine, projected at 460 ft long and 9,000 tons submerged, with a 70000 hp nuclear power plant to achieve 28 kn.
 A more economical plan was also conceived to convert World War II fleet submarines to carry a seaplane version of the A4D Skyhawk in a similar manner to the Regulus missile-equipped SSGs, using hydro-skis for takeoff as the Sea Dart did.